uapasha/slamdata-docs/source/developers-guide-pending.rst

 * Ensure the SlamData UI is in the devdb database, and click the Upload icon.  |Upload|

-* In the next dialog find the patients file and submit it.
+* In the file dialog find the patients file and submit it.

 * After successful upload a new collection should appear in the UI like the following: